brunohaf/trapezohedronlogn/README.md

 ## Key Features

-* 💻 Personal solutions to Data Structures & Algorithms (DSA) problems
+- Personal solutions to Data Structures & Algorithms (DSA) problems
-* 🧠 Detailed notes capturing my thought process
+- Notes & Drawings capturing my thought process
-* 🕵️‍♂️ LeetCode problems semantically categorized by data structures
+- LeetCode problems semantically categorized by data structures

 ## How To Use

 This repository is primarily intended for personal use but can be helpful to others as well.
 You can use it standalone or include it as a submodule in [`yeetcodex`](https://github.com/brunohaf/yeetcodex).

 ```bash
 git clone git@github.com:brunohaf/trapezohedronlogn.git